Freedom Convoy: Organisers pledge to stay 'as long as it takes'

 Organisers of protests against Covid vaccine mandates for Canadian truckers have pledged to keep going for "as long as it takes".

-But patience is wearing thin among local officials and residents, particularly in the capital city, where daily life has been heavily disrupted.
+But patience is wearing thin among local officials and residents, particularly in the national capital, where daily life has been disrupted.

 Ottawa police have arrested three people amid several open investigations into the so-called "Freedom Convoy".